mestabrookuno/8950-aws-scanner/README.md

 | AWS security cookbook : practical solutions for managing security policies, monitoring, auditing, and compliance with AWS | 2020 | Technical step by step help with baseline configuration
 de Oliveira, A. Securing Weak Points in Serverless Architectures. |   |

+### Currently Available Tools:
+Some tools were found to be potentially helpful as well.
+Those tools will be considered when crafting the baseline configurations.
+A large amount of documentation is available from AWS for the below tools.
+- AWS Config helps ensure that S3 buckets adhere to the defined baseline configurations by continuously evaluating their settings and notifying administrators of any deviations.
+- CloudTrail provides visibility into changes made to S3 buckets and helps organizations track user activity and API usage for security monitoring and auditing purposes.
+- Security Hub aggregates and analyzes security findings from multiple AWS services, including AWS Config and CloudTrail, to identify security risks and compliance issues related to S3 buckets and other AWS resources.

 ## Technical Plan
 This project aims to bolster S3 bucket security.
 In order to do that, the project has been split into five key sections, each complete with subtasks needed to accomplish the overall goal, all listed below.
 ### Step 1 - Develop the Baseline